 In the deep watches of the night, prayers are heard.
 The veil is thin.
-Note that word “watches”: it reminds one of a watch tower.
+Note that word “watches”: it reminds one of a watchtower.

-“Now the watchman was standing on the tower in Jezreel and he saw the company of Jehu as he came, and said, ‘I see a company.’
-And Joram said, ‘Take a horseman and send him to meet them and let him say, “Is it peace?”‘” (2 Kings 9:17).
+“Now the watchman was standing on the tower in Jezreel, and he saw the company of Jehu as he came, and said, ‘I see a company,'” says 2 Kings 9:17.
+“And Joram said, ‘Take a horseman and send him to meet them, and let him say, “Is it peace?”‘

-For to us all come “strangers in the night.”
-Make the song “Jesus in the Night.”
 We may have dreams of deceased ones, who seem to connect at that time; we may have dreams of angels; there is the joy of saints; but also, we may have nightmares; we may feel the intrusion of demons.
-This makes it doubly important to “pray without ceasing” (1 Thessalonians 5:17).
+“Pray without ceasing,” advises 1 Thessalonians 5:17.

 How many of us suffer insomnia, especially as we grow older?

-The Cleveland Clinic (from a purely medical viewpoint, of course) says that at least thirty percent of people around the world have encountered what it calls “sleep paralysis, when you can’t move any part of your body right before falling asleep or as you wake up.
-It happens when your body is in between stages of sleep and wakefulness.
+“It happens when your body is in between stages of sleep and wakefulness.
 An episode is temporary and only lasts for a few seconds to a couple of minutes.
 It’s a type of parasomnia.
 You’ll likely feel scared or anxious during a sleep paralysis episode.
 When it ends, you may feel confused because you’ll regain movement of your body as if nothing happened.”

 Even secular news outlets have acknowledged, if not from a spiritual perspective, the phenomenon of night terrors—what no less than CNN, in a recent headline, more accurately called “the sleep paralysis demon.”